redf0x1/Auto-Forward-Messages/README.md

 — Add delay to messages

-— Clone chats from Source to Target
+— Clone chats from Source to Target (support Blacklist, Whitelist, Replace, Cleaner, Filters)

 — Forward or rewrite mode